Reinforcement Learning via Self-Distillation: Implementation of SDPO

 In contrast to standard distillation, the teacher in SDPO changes throughout training.
 This bootstrapping enables the teacher to improve, but it may also lead to training instability.
 To stabilize training, we seek to prevent the teacher~$q$ from quickly diverging from the initial teacher~$\smash{q_\thetaref}$.
 We can achieve this by placing an explicit trust-region constraint on~$q$~\citep{schulman2015trust,peng2019advantage}, that is: This trust-region can be implemented in two ways: \begin{enumerate} \item \textbf{Explicit trust-region:} We can define the teacher as the policy closest to~$q_{\theta}$ while satisfying the trust-region constraint.
 This teacher can be expressed as with $\alpha \in (0,1)$ the inverse Lagrange multiplier for the trust-region constraint.
 We include a full derivation in \cref{sec:trust_region_teacher}.
 We can plug this explicitly constrained teacher directly into the SDPO objective.

-\item \textbf{Exponential moving average (EMA):} Alternatively, we can stabilize the teacher's parameters directly; parameterizing $q_{\theta'}$ by $\theta'$ and updating as $\theta' \gets (1 - \alpha) \theta' + \alpha \theta$ with $\alpha \in (0,1)$.
-Under mild smoothness assumptions, this EMA teacher remains implicitly within a trust-region around the initial teacher~(cf.~\cref{sec:ema_teacher}). \end{enumerate} Note that each implementation has a different practical advantage: The EMA teacher requires additional GPU memory for $\theta'$ yet does not introduce any runtime overhead.
+\item \textbf{Exponential moving average (EMA):} Alternatively, we can stabilize the teacher's parameters directly; parameterizing $q_{\theta'}$ by $\theta'$ and updating as $\theta' \gets (1 - \alpha) \theta' + \alpha \theta$ with $\alpha \in (0,1)$. \end{enumerate} Note that each implementation has a different practical advantage: The EMA teacher requires additional GPU memory for $\theta'$ yet does not introduce any runtime overhead.
 In contrast, the trust-region teacher requires an additional log-prob computation with~$\smash{q_\thetaref}$ yet does not require additional GPU memory if $\thetaref$ is used for explicit KL regularization.